codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-2-type-variable.md

 There are also many other tools in JavaScript which allow us to manipulate strings efficiently.
-But, we're not gonna bring them all here since our main purpose in this tutorial is getting to know the concept of Type; And we also have another important concept to care about.
+But, we're not gonna bring them all here since our main purpose in this tutorial is just getting to know the concept of Type; And we also have another important concept to care about.
 Let's talk a little more about Type in JavaScript before taking the concept of Variable.